srikanth2001/IDP_EE4015/README.md

     ```$ g++ -L/usr/local/lib/ compression.o -o compressor -lzstd -lsdsl```
 * This will create an executable file called compressor.
 To run this, use
     ```$ ./compressor [data file path] [dictionary path]```

+**Note:** For decompressing, there are two programs. `decompression.cpp` uses the random access operator [ ] provided by the library to access the contents of the compressed bit-vector. `decompression_opt.cpp` uses a custom method `get()` to access the contents of the compressed bit-vector, which is faster than [ ] to get a contiguous sequence of bits in the bit-vector.

 ### Results
 For the `enwik8` text file,